KingdomFirst/Excavator/README.md

 Excavator
 =========

 A conversion app to import data into Rock from other church management systems.
-This app requires a SQL file from your previous database and an active Rock connection.
+This app requires the SQL file (.mdf) from your previous database and an active Rock connection.

 An auto-generated FellowshipOne model is provided (in-progress).